Khambrangchak

 Khambrangchak (ꯈꯝꯕ꯭ꯔꯥꯡꯆꯥꯛ) is a bird species frequently mentioned in Meitei mythology, folklore of Ancient Kangleipak (early Manipur).

-The folktale of Lady Khambrangchak shows a chain of damages caused by her while preparing for going to her family of orientation.
-Later, she was even forgiven by the judging king declaring it as a nature of women to be emotional during such preparation.
+The folktale of Lady Khambrangchak shows a series of mishaps she causes while preparing to visit her family of birth.
+She is later forgiven by the judging king, declaring it as a nature of women to be emotional during such preparation.

 Khambrangchak is often known as "Khambrangchak Pidonnu" (ꯈꯝꯕ꯭ꯔꯥꯡꯆꯥꯛ ꯄꯤꯗꯣꯟꯅꯨ) or "Khambrangchak Tonsenu" (ꯈꯝꯕ꯭ꯔꯥꯡꯆꯥꯛ ꯇꯣꯟꯁꯦꯅꯨ).

 Identification

 Some scholars identity Khambrangchak as yellow wagtail.
 Some scholars identify Khambrangchak as white pied wagtail.

 Moirangthem Kirti Singh identified Khambrangchak as partridge.

 A publication of the "World Wide Fund for Nature, India", identified Khambrangchak as multiple bird species.
 These species were (1) black naped blue fly catcher, (2) grey wagtail, (3) yellow headed wagtail, (4) white pied wagtail, etc.

 Stories

 Once there was a Khambrangchak couple.
 One day Lady Khambrangchak told her husband that she wished to visit her parental house.
 Her husband allowed her to go.
-Happily, Lady Khambrangchak went to a nearby river to bath to prepare to go.

-There was a crab in the river.
-Lady Khambrangchak mistook the crab as a stone and stood on it.
-She started bathing, jumping and even singing happily.
-That disturbed the crab.
-The crab got angry and hurted her legs with its pincers (claws).

-Lady Khambrangchak shouted in pain and flew away.
-She flew towards a fruit tree and sat on its branch.
+Happily, Lady Khambrangchak went to a nearby river to bathe.
+There was a crab in the river, which Lady Khambrangchak mistook as a stone and stood on.
+She started bathing, jumping and singing happily, disturbing the crab.
+The crab got angry and hurt her legs with its claws.
+Lady Khambrangchak shouted in pain and flew away, towards a fruit tree and sat on its branch, causing fruit to fall down on an anthill.
+A group of angry ants emerged.
+They saw an old woman sitting nearby and bit her.
+The old woman rolled on the ground in pain, destroying a fence.
+There was a bat's nest in the fence, which was also destroyed.

-There was a fruit about to fall down hanging in the branch.
-As Lady Khambrangchak sat on the branch, the fruit fell down to an anthill.

-A group of angry ants came out from their house.
-They saw an old woman sitting nearby.
-They bit her.

-The old woman rolled on the ground in pain.
-As she rolled, she destroyed a fence (wall).
-There was a bat's nest in the fence.
-It was also destroyed at the same time.

 The bat got frightened and flew away.
-As bats could not see properly in daytime, that bat accidentally flew inside a King's elephant's nostril.

-The bat couldn't find a way to go out.
-So, it stayed inside the elephant's nose.
+As bats could not see properly in daytime, it accidentally flew inside a King's elephant's nostril.
+Unable to find a way out, it stayed inside the elephant's nose.

 From that day onwards, the elephant did not eat anything.
 It felt sick.

-The King called a physician (medical doctor).
-The doctor observed the elephant.
+The King called a physician, who observed the elephant.

-He treated a medicine for the elephant.
-The smell of the medicine disturbed the bat.
-The bat flew out of the nose.
-King's guards caught the bat.
-The bat was brought before the King.
+He treated the elephant with medicine.
+The smell of the medicine disturbed the bat, who flew out of the nose.
+The King's guards caught the bat and brought it before the King.

 The King asked the bat why it stayed inside his elephant's nose.
 The bat blamed the old woman for everything.
 The old woman was brought before the King.
 She blamed the ants for everything.
 The ants were brought before the King.
 They blamed the fruit.
 The fruit was brought before the King.
 The fruit blamed Lady Khambrangchak for everything.